Kh-Shaabani/MI-Dataset-Classification.mat/README.md

 # MI-Dataset-Classification.mat
-Classification of Motor Imagery EEG Signal with MATLAB
+Classification of Data set 1 (Motor Imagery) of BCI Competition IV with MATLAB